Get a sun-sational 50% discount with Crunch - deal expires soon!

-From the start of the 2013/14 Academic year the Government changed the law on how long young people are required to stay in education or training.
+From the start of the 2013/14 Academic year, the law on how long young people are required to stay in education or training has changed.

 ‘Raising the Participation Age‘ (RPA) means that young people must now stay in education or training:

 We take a look at what this means for Employers.
 [Article updated 2015]

 Young people will now have a choice to either: